Localization of Documentation¶

 It also gets included in the Read the Docs flyout:

 The default language of a custom domain is determined by the language of the parent project that the domain was configured on.
-See Custom Domains for more information.
+See Custom Domains and White Labeling for more information.

 You can include multiple translations in the same repository,